Suhana9801/Techsophy_Suhana/README.md

 # Techsophy_Suhana
-This is a test repository to put my drive project i.e Automated Insurance Claim Fraud Detection System
+This is a test repository to put my drive project i.e Automated Insurance Claim Fraud Detection System.